-How to find your ancestors at Cumbria Archive Centre, Carlisle
+Discover how to find your Cumbrian ancestors with our guide from Cumbria Archive Centre, Carlisle.

 Discover how to trace your Cumbrian ancestors with our guide from Cumbria Archive Centre, Carlisle.

 Cumbria Archive Centre (Carlisle) is one of four centres across the county which together make up Cumbria Archive Service.
 The others are located in Barrow, Kendal and Whitehaven.
 Carlisle holds records relating to the north and north-east parts of Cumbria – in effect the northern part of the old historic county of Cumberland (pre local government reorganisation in 1974).

 We hold a range of collections which are useful for family history research.
 These include parish and nonconformist church registers (the majority of which are on microfilm), wills, tithe and enclosure maps, with associated awards, school, hospital and coroner’s records (please note the latter are subject to closure periods) and employment records, such as service registers of the Cumberland and Westmorland Constabulary (also subject to closure).
 There are three series of records which are worthy of further description.

 Firstly, militia records, which form part of the Cumberland Quarter Sessions collection.
 This type of record has not survived in many parts of the country and we are fortunate to hold them.

 Militia Ballot Lists for 1797-1831 (incomplete series).
 The militia were a defensive force of able-bodied men balloted from the lists compiled annually.
 The returns survive for three of the five wards of Cumberland, Eskdale, Allerdale Below Derwent and Cumberland.
 They list men aged 18-45 years (some years 18-30) giving details of name, age, occupation and the number of dependent children.
 They can be very useful to the family historian as they list most of the heads of households prior to the census.